WRITING STYLE: 4.5/5

 It’s certainly what I did when I first laid my hands on the book.
 However, I believe that for a book like this one, no preliminary experience can live up to the actual experience of reading it.
 Tackling the age-long battle of the science vs. the arts and many other related concepts, Fluid succeeds at answering questions we didn’t even know we had.

-“Great minds who have changed the fate of humankind are actually the ones who failed, faltered or remained uncertain, yet never bothered to stay
+“Great minds who have changed the fate of humankind are actually the ones who failed, faltered or remained uncertain, yet never bothered to stay to a rigid line.

 They were more.
 They were fluid.”